Ductal Carcinoma in Situ

 Diagnosis of DCIS has now reached epidemic proportions due to the widespread use of highly-sensitive mammography screening tools.

 It is very telling that women in the United States have the highest rates of mammography screening in the world and we also have the highest rates of DCIS as well.
-For most of the twentieth century, mastectomy was the first line of treatment for those diagnosed with (DCIS), with younger patients more likely to undergo this surgery.
-In 2002, 26% of DCIS patients were still receiving this surgical procedure.
-The most common treatments being recommended by oncologists today are for the patient to undergo a lumpectomy followed by radiation and then given hormone suppression drugs such as Arimidex or Tamoxifen.
+For most of the twentieth century, mastectomy was the first line of treatment for those diagnosed with (DCIS), with younger patients more likely to undergo this procedure.
+In 2002, twenty six percent of DCIS patients were still receiving this surgical procedure.
+The most common treatments being recommended by oncologists are for the patient to undergo a lumpectomy followed by radiation and then given a prescription for hormone suppression drugs such as Arimidex or Tamoxifen.

 Read more articles from this breast cancer series